What Do Mining or Geological Engineer Do?

 - Mine Analyst

-In the United States, there were 7,300 jobs for Mining or Geological Engineer in 2016.
+There were about 7,300 jobs for Mining or Geological Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Mining or Geological Engineer by 2026.
 There will be an estimated 600 positions for Mining or Geological Engineer per year.

 The states with the most job growth for Mining or Geological Engineer are North Dakota, Colorado, and Tennessee.
 Watch out if you plan on working in Kentucky, Utah, or Wyoming.
 These states have the worst job growth for this type of profession.